indradb/indradb/README.md

 A graph database.
 This software is in the alpha state.
 Do not use this as your single source of truth, and do not expect peak performance.

+## Use cases of graph databases

+* Recommendation engines: graph databases make collaborative filtering and other recommendation algorithms easy to build and easy to understand.
+* Fraud and threat detection: You can use graph databases to find strange/atypical user behavior.
+* Social networking: Graphs provide a natural representation of people and the relationships between them.
+* Bayesian networks, Markov networks, and similar data science systems

 ## Features at a glance

 * Support for directed, weighted, and typed graphs.